[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Roy of the Rovers.

 Roy of the Rovers was a children's comic where all the strips had a football theme.
 Chief among these was the story of Roy Race himself, who played for a team called Melchester Rovers.
-This successful strip had started in Tiger magazine in the 1950s, but gained its own magazine in the 1970s.
+This successful strip had started in Tiger magazine in the 1950s, but gained its own magazine in 1976.
 The 1970s comic also featured a strip with a Subbuteo playing boy, entitled "Mike's Mini-men".
 Mike played with a Subbuteo team in the Melchester strip, with a Roy Race figure playing up front.
 In a case of life imitating art, Subbuteo released a Melchester kit on three occasions.
-The first two were only advertised through the comic circa 1980-81 and 1984.
+All were sold through the comic as mail-aways in 1980-81, 1984 and 1994.
 The first of these was Melchester's classic 1970s kit (red with one yellow vertical stripe).
 I'm sure I remember this being advertised with a heavyweight figure in the comic, but the most common version is the lightweight shown above.
 The kit was sold in the 1980 box style (i.e. the box where one player shows through a window).
 The box was named, but not numbered.

-The 1984 version was solely a machine printed lightweight, and wore the "Gola" strip Rovers switched to at that time.
-In the comic, the middle hoop featured a Gola advert, but this was not reproduced on the toy.
-This set did not appear in the catalogues of the time (being sold only through the comic), but it was given a number in the range, 568.
+The 1984 version was solely a machine printed lightweight, and wore the hooped "Gola" strip Rovers had switched to at that time.
+In the comic, the middle hoop originally featured a Gola advert, but this was not reproduced on the toy. (there were questions asked about this type of advertising in a children's comic, and the Gola chest logo was dropped after one season).
+This set did not appear in the catalogues of the time (being sold only through the comic), but it was given a number in the range - 568.
 This version featured a blond Roy, which I'm sure is the only blond Subbuteo figure produced.

 The Farm team.